-After all this you may just feel like relaxing and listening to some good live jazz music, and if it is a Sunday you’re in luck; the George (89 South Great George’s St.), just around the corner from Dublin Castle, hosts jazz sessions every Sunday afternoon.
-Alternatively, you may like to wander around the main shopping street on the southside of the River Liffey, Grafton Street.
-Be sure to check out Brown Thomas department store, located at the end of Grafton Street and The Royal Hibernian Way (King Street South), which has a cluster of little boutiques and a great Italian shoe and handbag shop.
+After all this, you may just feel like relaxing and listening to some good live jazz music, and if it is a Sunday you’re in luck; the George (89 South Great George’s St.), just around the corner from Dublin Castle, hosts jazz sessions every Sunday afternoon.
+Alternatively, you may like to wander around the main shopping street on the south side of the River Liffey, Grafton Street.
+Be sure to check out the high-end Brown Thomas department store, located at the end of Grafton Street and The Royal Hibernian Way (King Street South), which has a cluster of little boutiques and a great Italian shoe and handbag shop.

 To finish off your Dublin journey, stroll through Temple Bar and stop for a pint at its namesake pub before returning to your hotel to relax and freshen up for the evening.
 Dublin has a lively theatre scene, and most of the theatres are scattered around the city centre.
-Each theatre tends to focus on specific types of works (e.g., Classic Irish plays, Modern Irish, International), so have a look around to see what is currently showing.
-In Dublin magazine will have a list of everything that is currently going on in the city, as will the back pages of the Irish Times newspaper.
+Each theatre tends to focus on specific types of works (for instance: classic Irish plays, modern Irish, or international), so have a look around to see what is currently showing.
+Visit TimeOut Dublin online for the latest listings.